-October 26 Deadline for Written Assignments
+November 2 Deadline for Written Assignments

 The completed MA thesis is required to be in the hands of the thesis mentor by May 1 of the year the student plans to graduate.
 The completed thesis must be received at the WAAST central campus by October 1.
+Submission of a thesis does not alone guarantee that a student qualifies to graduate.
+MA Students must receive formal approval from the academic dean that all requirements for graduation have been met in order to graduate.